lwalton101/ProjectNigel/Readme.md

 ## Problems
  - If the arduinos controlling the motors are radio controlled, how does python talk to them?
 Serial, radio or magic?

+## Aims
+ - AVOID HACKY WORKAROUNDS, just be a good boy
+ - Code should be unit tested, lets do this one properly